 Hypothyroidism

-Bladder wrack is high in iodine and has been accustomed treat hypothyroidism caused by iodine shortage in individuals.
-However, no clinical studies are conducted, and also the dose utilised is unknown.
+Bladder wrack is high in iodine and has been accustomed to treat hypothyroidism caused by iodine shortage in individuals.
+However, no clinical studies have been conducted, and also the dose utilised is unknown.

 Fatigue